Big Brother (Australian TV series): First hiatus

 Big Brother Australia was axed by Network Ten on 14 July 2008 with the broadcaster confirming that the 2008 season would be the last to air on the channel.
 A decrease in ratings for the daily shows was cited as the reason for Network Ten opting not to renew its contract for another season.

 After the show was axed in 2008, there were many rumours about a possible revival by Nine, Seven, Ten, or SBS.
 SBS Programmer Shawn White denied the show would be revived on their channel despite rumours with Nine CEO David Gyngell notably 'interested' in the idea soon after the cancellation, only to turn it down days later.
 The Seven Network expressed interest since bidding for the show after the seventh-season finale; however, denied any and all revival occurring a week after the 2008 finale on morning program Sunrise.

 Most notably, Network Ten expressed some interest in the format when on 3 June 2011, News Limited posted an article suggesting the network may be interested in putting it on its digital channel, Eleven.
 In the article, Chief Programming Officer David Mott stated that "...Ten have considered ways to bring the show back on a number of occasions'; however, was worried that audiences had 'moved on'.
-Made mention was the US version where the show has had 12 successful seasons, and a thirteenth on the way."
+Made mention was the American version where the show has had 12 successful seasons, and a thirteenth on the way."
 Mott said; "It's a summer show for CBS, it doesn't play in the heart of the ratings season but it's done a pretty good job for them."

-Nine Network iteration (2012–14)
+Nine Network iteration (2012–2014)

 On 9 September 2011, it was reported and later confirmed that the Nine Network had signed a deal with Southern Star Group to bring the Australian version of Big Brother back.
-On 22 February 2012 it was confirmed that Dreamworld will be used again as the location for the 2012 series.
+On 22 February 2012 it was confirmed that Dreamworld would be used again as the location for the 2012 series.

 The first episode of the revived series premiered on 13 August 2012 with its daily show airing five nights a week at a family-friendly timeslot of 7pm.

-After a successful season in 2012, Nine confirmed that the series would be renewed for Season 10 in 2013 during their Nine Network 2013 promotion & during the 2013 finale, host Sonia Kruger confirmed the series renewal for Season 11 in 2014 formally opening auditions.
+After a successful season in 2012, Nine confirmed that the series would be renewed for Season 10 in 2013 during their Nine Network 2013 promotion and during the 2013 finale, host Sonia Kruger confirmed the series renewal for Season 11 in 2014 formally opening auditions.